bgrot — a program

 The file $CONFDIR/bgrot.conf contains the

-system-wide defaults for bgrot
+system-wide defaults for bgrot, which can be

 overriden by creating the file